Skip to main content

 • Every child and young person can flourish, develop their individual strengths and make a valuable contribution to society.

-Core services that the service can provide include consultation, advice and guidance for schools in supporting a wide range of pupils with social, emotional and behavioural difficulties (SEBD) at a whole school, group and individual level, assessment and identification of learner needs, responses to individual referrals, bespoke packages of training for professional development.
+Core approaches include consultation, advice and guidance for schools in supporting social, emotional and behavioural difficulties (SEBD) at a whole school, group and individual level, assessment and identification of learner needs, responses to individual referrals and bespoke packages of training for professional development.
+Schools access support through a referral process; new referrals are discussed each week.
+Advice, support and guidance can be provided in Welsh and English.

 Through effective partnership working the BST will aim to improve the experiences and inclusion of children and young people with significant social, emotional and behaviour difficulties thus reducing the need for schools to exclude.

-• Advice and provision of training around SEBD issues for teachers and a range of support staff.
+• Advice and provision of training for teachers and support staff including Team Teach accreditation.

 • Facilitation of a multi-agency approach to behaviour management